In this guide

 How does unit pricing work?

-To find out how often your super fund calculates its unit prices, check out the fund’s website or the product disclosure statement (PDS) you received when you joined the fund.
+To find out how often your super fund calculates its unit prices, check out the fund’s website or the current product disclosure statement (PDS).

-When you or your employer make a super contribution into your super fund account, you are allocated additional units based on the unit price applying for the day the super contribution is received by the super fund.
-The opposite happens, however, if you withdraw money from your super account, or a payment is made from your super account.
+When you or your employer make a contribution into your account, you are allocated additional units based on the unit price applying for the day the contribution is received.
+The opposite happens when money is withdrawn from your account for fees, insurance premiums, or payments to you, and when you roll your balance over to another fund.

 Most super funds use a multi-step process to calculate unit prices: